 Wealthsimple Trade vs. TD Direct Investing

-Our Wealthsimple Trade vs TD Direct Investing comparison will take the highlights from our full broker reviews and put them side by side so you can see exactly how they compare.
-We’ll break down the differences and give you our thoughts on the relative merits of each platform.
+In this Wealthsimple vs TD Direct Investing comparison, I have pulled the key takeaways from our full reviews and put them side by side so you can see how the two platforms differ in fees, features, and overall usability.

 Here are the details of TD’s and Wealthsimple’s DIY investing platforms, so you can get a clear picture of how their offerings compare.